PRU1/intro-to-cp/yay_python/intro.md

 ```

 ## A note about this website
 This guide assumes you know your chosen programming language well!
 We try our best to provide code examples for both Java and C++.
-But this website is still under development, so we apologize if there is missing code.
+But this website is still under development, so we apologize if there is missing code in your preferred language.

 ## About this website
 - Made by Dr. G. W. Williams Coding Club